rampaa/JL/README.md

 You need another program to copy the text to the clipboard and/or to a WebSocket (e.g. [Textractor](https://github.com/Artikash/Textractor) for visual novels).
 ### Why can't I look anything up?
-Make sure you're not in pass-through mode and you did not disable lookups with the "Toggle lookup" hotkey.
+Make sure you're not did not disable lookups with the "Toggle lookup" hotkey and active dictionaries under Manage Dictionaries window.
 ### Why can't I scroll down the results list?
 You need to be in mining mode in order to interact with the popup window.
 "Left click/Touch" and "Text select" lookup modes will automatically activate the mining mode.
 If you are using the "Mouse move" lookup mode, you can activate the mining mode with a middle mouse click or with the mining mode hotkey (by default it's the key "M").
 ### How do I disable pass-through mode?
 Press the opacity slider button located top-left of the main window.
+You can also disable it with the same hotkey you've enabled it if you have the global hotkeys enabled and if its hotkey is a valid global hotkey.
+(Only hotkeys with modifiers (e.g. Alt+T), function keys (except for F12) and numpad keys can be used as global hotkeys.)
 ### How can I use JL with Magpie?
 Enable the "Preferences>General>Always on top" option.
 This option will make sure that JL is the topmost window on every clipboard change.